forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 ![](/uploads/2019/01/judge-judy.gif)

-Here are a couple reasons why faster previews are necessary, if you need any convincing.
+Here are a couple reasons why faster previews are necessary, just in case you need any convincing.

 ### Better Editing